diem/diem/specifications/README.md

 In addition, these specifications build on top of a common set of specifications:

-* **[Diem canonical serialization (LCS)](https://developers.diem.com/docs/rustdocs/diem_canonical_serialization/)**.
+* **[Binary canonical serialization (BCS)](https://docs.rs/bcs/)**.
 This details how data is canonically serialized and deserialized.
-Hashing and signing of data structures are applied after LCS serialization.
+Hashing and signing of data structures are applied after BCS serialization.
 * **[Common data structures](common/data_structures.md)**.
 These are the data structures that are used across more than one specification.
 * **[DiemNet](network/)**.
 This describes a handshake and wire protocol for all networking protocols.
 This relies on the [Noise protocol framework](https://noiseprotocol.org/) for integrity and confidentiality.
 * **[On-chain discovery](network/onchain-discovery.md)**.
 This defines how clients can safely find the endpoints of the LPN validators.